Conservative led Wiltshire Council has outlined its principles for the next decade, as it looks to s...

 After going to my local grammar school, I gained a degree in Physics at London University.
 Having completed my degree, I spent the first seven years of my working life teaching, becoming Head of Physics in a large 11-18 comprehensive.

 I then made a conscious career change and move into the commercial world, working for several large multi-national computer companies.

 I left the multinational world about 10 years ago and set up my own business in Wiltshire.
 This experience has made me acutely aware of the pressures put on local businesses and local people by local government.
 Having been elected in 2009, I subsequently sold my businesses allowing me to give more time to my role as a councillor.

-My role as Cabinet Member for Highways has ensured that I have visited many parish councils and Area Boards over the last 4 years working to support the wishes of the local community or at least explain in person why it cannot be achieved.
+In my various roles for Wiltshire Council I have visited many parish councils and Area Boards over the last 8 years working to support the wishes of the local community or at least explain in person why it cannot be achieved.